Best Yellow Cake Recipe with Chocolate Buttercream

 - 2 teaspoons vanilla

-- To make frosting, place the cocoa in the bowl of your stand mixer.
-Mix with whisk attachment to remove lumps.
+- To make the frosting, place the cocoa in the bowl of your stand mixer.
+Mix with a whisk attachment to remove lumps.
 Add the butter and cream until smooth.

 - Add vanilla and mix to combine.
 You may adjust the powdered sugar and milk if you need a thicker or thinner frosting.